-- o engaging with our customers, key opinion leaders, and scientific experts to stay ahead of the rapidly evolving diagnostic and therapeutic landscape and to identify additional clinical unmet needs; - o entering strategic partnerships with biopharmaceutical companies, academic research organizations, technology providers, and other diagnostic companies; and - o developing companion diagnostic tests to support the therapeutics' regulatory approval and adoption process for our biopharmaceutical
+- o engaging with our customers, key opinion leaders, leading academic centers, and scientific experts to stay ahead of the rapidly evolving diagnostic and therapeutic landscape and to identify additional clinical unmet needs; - o entering strategic partnerships with biopharmaceutical companies, academic research organizations, technology providers, and other diagnostic companies; and - o developing CDx tests to support the therapeutics' regulatory approval and adoption process for our biopharmaceutical customers.

-· Enhance our proprietary AI platform and expand our technology portfolio by:
+Enhance our proprietary AI platform and expand our technology portfolio by:

-- o continuing to invest in R&D capabilities to foster innovation in test discovery and development; - o identifying, acquiring technologies and integrating new data types into our proprietary AI platform; - o entering strategic partnerships across our commercial product portfolio and product development efforts in order to further our development capabilities, accelerate launch of commercial products, or expand our service offering; and - o achieving "Explainable AI" by developing and incorporating computational tools that determine how the Diagnostic Cortex makes decisions for patient classification and outcome prediction.
+- o continuing to invest in research and development capabilities to foster innovation in test discovery and development; - o identifying, acquiring technologies, and integrating new data types into our proprietary AI platform; - o entering strategic partnerships across our commercial product portfolio and product development efforts in order to further our development capabilities, accelerate launch of commercial products, or expand our service offering; and - o achieving "Explainable AI" by developing and incorporating computational tools that determine how the Diagnostic Cortex platform makes decisions for patient classification and outcome prediction.